 It's important to adhere to your specific fasting schedule.
 The timing of when to eat will depend on the type of fasting plan you are following.
 During the fasting period, you are not supposed to consume any calories, while the eating window is the period of time when you can eat.

 The timing of meals during fasting can also depend on your eating schedule and personal preferences.
 If you have dinner at 4 p.m., it's recommended to have breakfast at 8 a.m. to complete the fasting period.
-According to some experts, the optimal time for meals is from 7 a.m. to 3 p.m. since most people are active during these hours.
+According to some experts, the optimal meal time is from 7 a.m. to 3 p.m. since most people are active during these hours.
 However, if you are comfortable skipping breakfast and prefer staying up late, you can have dinner around 8 p.m. and delay your next meal until noon.